crate/cratedb-guide/docs/home/index.md

 * The flexible data schema dynamically adapts based on the data you ingest, offering seamless integration and instant readiness for analysis.
 * Columnar storage enables fast search query and aggregation performance.
-* PostgreSQL wire protocol compatibility and a HTTP interface provide versatile integration capabilities.
+* PostgreSQL wire protocol compatibility and an HTTP interface provide versatile integration capabilities.
 * AI-ready: The vector store subsystem integrates well with an extensive 3rd party ecosystem of AI/ML frameworks for advanced data